canonical/intel-npu-driver-snap/README.md

 - GPU driver not present (2 tests)
 - DMA capabilities require tests to be run as root (3 tests)
+- Device GetZesEngineGetActivity test requires access to a file in `/sys/devices` for monitoring NPU utilization - this feature is considered non-critical (1 test)
 - Command graph long and command graph long threaded under investigation (2 tests)
 - Command queue priority under investigation (1 test)
-- Device GetZesEngineGetActivity under investigation (1 test)

 ## Instructions for building and running the snap